 In addition to stress, of course, unpleasant thoughts, memories, feelings, experiences and even desires also contribute to anxiety.
 Especially as we attempt to forget them or to pretend they didn’t happen.
 During a traumatic experience we often try to prevent ourselves from truly experiencing the moment.
 The memory remains, fragmented and unclear, however the event has never been fully processed.
 We remain unable to integrate it into who we are, left anxious not knowing what will happen to us.
 We repress it and pretend it isn’t apart of us.
 In so doing we disconnect ourselves further from our true selves and we alienate ourselves from what it means to be human.

 We insulate ourselves from living authentically in the world.
-This is one of the main focuses and goals that existential psychotherapy/analysis strives for, the freeing of the individual towards being able to live a life where they are able to make free decisions.
-Live a life that they are giving full consent to.
+This is one of the main focuses and goals that existential psychotherapy/analysis strives for: the freeing of the individual towards being able to live a life where they are able to make free decisions, to live a life that they are giving full consent to.

 Anxiety & Freedom